 According to the 2016-2017 report, respondents to the World Economic Forum’s Executive Opinion Survey were asked to select the five most problematic factors for doing business in their country and to rank them between 1 (most problematic) and 5 (less problematic) .
 The score (in the image below) corresponds to the responses weighted according to their rankings.

 From the 2016-2017 report for Nigeria (as seen in the image above), there are 16 most problematic factors for doing business in Nigeria.
 The top 5 are as follows;

 3. Access to financing

 5. Policy instability

 The 16 problems are what was reported by the World Economic Forum for the year 2016 going to 2017.
 If the trend continues, Nigeria may fall from the 127th position.
 Which means, it’ll be more difficult to do business in Nigeria.
-The way out of the falling trends are good policies and good reforms that specifically solves the problems of doing business in Nigeria.
+The way out of the falling trends is good policies and good reforms that specifically solves the problems of doing business in Nigeria.
 Great work needs to be done by Nigeria’s government and every small-scale, medium-scale and large-scale businesses.
 It will take a lot of great effort for Nigeria to increase her global competitiveness.
-The key factors that was used to classify Nigeria need to be dealt with in details.
+The key factors that were used to classify Nigeria need to be dealt with in details.
 Each needs to be improved upon.
 For better understanding of the key performance and the global competitiveness index in details, please download the report here in PDF format.